charlieasmith96/privio/README.md

 ## What's this about?

-New GDPR privary based project
+New GDPR privacy based project